 5. To create an impact in the lives of others.

 Making a difference in the lives of others is a sweet fruit of your passion to write.
-Take a look at the screenshot below taken from a comment on one of my articles (disregard the name she used though, LOL).
-Getting a free meal while helping a friend is not a big-time experience, not for now.
 You would not know how many people will reach some kind of a quality life because you start a ripple of change.

 I have an additional reason to share.
 (I should have put 6 reasons in the title, but I intended not to do so for you to read through).